 (ii) No Delegation: The subcontracted plan makes network providers available to the primary plan but the primary plan has not delegated health plan functions to the subcontracted plan.

-A health plan that selects “Plan-to-Plan Contract – Network Serves as Subcontracted Plan” shall identify all primary plans that use the health plan’s network through a plan-to-plan contract.
+A health plan that selects “Plan-to-Plan Contract – Subcontracted Plan Network” shall identify all primary plans that use the health plan’s network through a plan-to-plan contract.
 For each primary plan that uses some or all network providers within the health plan’s network, the health plan shall identify:

 The name and license number of the primary plan.
 The Department will provide an updated list of health plan names and license numbers within the web portal.